WorkingWorkStudio/Avant-Garde/README.md

 ```
 brew install cmake glfw
 ```
 3. Install [Vulkan SDK](https://vulkan.lunarg.com/sdk/home#mac), recommend putting the folder in the home folder i.e. `~` or `/Users/[username]` and name the folder VulkanSDK.
-If you installed else where or named differently, you need the modify the folder location in `/dev/setup_env.sh`.
+If you installed else where or named differently, you need the modify the folder location in `/dev/setup_env.sh` within the cloned repository.
 4. Clone repository
 5. From the repository's root directory, run the following commands:
 ```